-1. Ministry-level corruption & reforms
+1. Ministry-level corruption and reform

-Guidance summary
+Guidance summary: STEP 1 Analysing the specific corruption types

-STEP 1 is to make a list of the specific corruption types that you are faced with and then analyse the scale and context of each one.
-We suggest that you do that in the following way:
+We suggest you start by understanding in detail the different corruption types that you are faced with.
+You can do this in the following way:

-- 1. First, look at the template of sector corruption types in our review, and adjust these according to your situation. - 2.
-Then gather available data.
-We suggest that you do this first at a macro level, to get a sense of which corruption issues are big or small across the sector, across countries, across different regions.
+- 1. Look at the template of the different sector corruption types in our review.
+Use this as the basis of your identification of the corruption types in your situation. - 2.
+Gather available data.
+We suggest that you do this first at a macro level, to get a sense of which corruption issues are big or small across the sector, regions and/or countries.
 Often there is a lot of such macro data publicly available.
 Then, gather available data at the micro level, local to you. - 3.
-Then decide if you need to do a formal analysis of the corruption types and the levels of corruption risk.
-This may take time, but it gives you a more thorough baseline for your reforms.
-It also serves as a way to show the level of danger and damage from corruption to staff and to the public. - 4.
-Finally, it will help you to do an analysis of the levels of support and opposition that you can expect.
-This is called a 'political economy analysis'.
+Decide if it would help to do a formal analysis of the corruption types and the levels of corruption risk.
+This takes time but gives you a thorough baseline for your reforms.
+It also serves to show the level of danger and damage from corruption to staff and to the public. - 4.
+Consider doing an analysis of the levels of support and opposition that you can expect.
+This is called a 'political economy analysis'. - 5.
+Prepare for the later step in which you develop your strategy (Step 4) by thinking about which the best 'entry points' are likely to be certain corruption types, regardless of scale, merit being tackled first because they are the most likely to build momentum and/or enable further reform.
+This choice of starting point is hugely context dependent.